Mad Paws

 Service specific controls

-Through Continuous Discovery and design, we identified numerous pricing and service models that sitters wanted to control in their profiles.
-These changes touched the core revenue engine, so leadership was understandably cautious and keen to understand their potential impact on the bottom line.
+Through ongoing research and design, we found many pricing and service options that sitters wanted to manage in their profiles.
+These changes affected the company's main source of revenue, so leadership was cautious and wanted to understand how they might affect profits.

 To address this, we: